RandomStudio/random-studio/src/content/projects/chanel-timebox.md

 ---
 templateKey: Project
-title: A vertical journey through time \n for Chanel
+title: A vertical journey through time <br>for Chanel
 intro: >-
   French fashion house Chanel is known for a continuous strive for excellence and perfection.
 For the introduction of the Chanel Première Camélia Skeleton